Neurotoxin0/CPS530-Project/README.md

-Group Project of CPS 530
+Group Project for CPS 530
+For code archiving and demo only